raimun2/GPStream/README.md

 GPS data streams can be obtained several ways.
-The most common file format is GPX files, an XML variant for GPS readings, but fit files (from Garmin devices) is also supported.
+The most common file format is GPX files, an XML variant for GPS readings, but fit files (from Garmin devices) and KML files are also supported.
 Some sports apps like strava offers API services from which streams can be obtained.

 For more information about gathering GPX/fit files from strava follow the steps described by